 that enhance safety, economic opportunity and quality of life, with greater mobility access and equity for all users.

-Build foundational structures
+Build foundational structures that enable technology

-that enable technology to solve society’s fundamental problems and create an entirely new system of sustainable mobility.
+to solve society’s fundamental problems and create an entirely new system of sustainable mobility.

 POLICY RESEARCH FOCUS AREAS

-Technology advancements in freight
+Improved processes and technology advancements in freight sector

 Electrification is not enough to meet global climate goals.
 This work examines how other technologies, such as automation and drones, can reduce climate impacts in the freight sector.